PlainChild/Python-Sales-Analysis/README.md

         plt.show()
 ![Image](https://github.com/user-attachments/assets/de86cb9b-7072-449d-a42e-a1a2d5900b04)
 ## Insights & Findings
-The bar chart shows that sales usually peak during late night hours.
-It is advisable to hold a product promotion during that time specifically.
+The line chart shows that sales are low in the morning, and starting to peak at high noon.
+And also, it is usually peak during late night hours.
+Therefore, it is advisable to hold a product promotion during that time specifically.

 ### Python Script: https://colab.research.google.com/drive/1MnMM1H1ICRdwwdexsXJ5aXz9PR1gHqDU?usp=sharing